Isaac Ellmaker Hiester: Illness, death, burial and tributes

 On January 28, 1871, Isaac E. Hiester suffered a stroke which left him paralyzed.
-Lingering "in a semi-conscious condition, never speaking, but being able to recognize the friends who gathered around his bed in anxious solicitude," he died at his home in Lancaster on February 6, 1871, and was buried at that city's Lancaster Cemetery.
+Lingering "in a semi-conscious condition, never speaking, but being able to recognize the friends who gathered around his bed in anxious solicitude," he died at his home in Lancaster on February 6, 1871.

 Within a day of his death, multiple tributes were written about him by attorneys, elected officials and other civic leaders, and published in local newspapers.
 More than fifty attorneys also attended the Lancaster Bar Association on February 7, 1871, "the largest of the kind, except that which assembled on the decease of President Buchanan, ever witnessed in Lancaster."
 Thomas E. Franklin, Esq., formerly Attorney General of the Commonwealth of Pennsylvania, was the first to speak, noting:

 "I feel utterly incapable, sir, of performing, properly, the grave duty that I feel pressing upon me.
 It is a mournful task for me to rise here and announce to you, who knew him so well and esteemed him so highly, the sudden decease of Isaac E. Hiester....
 The unexpected blow unnerves and overpowers me....
 His was the highest sense of honor, his was the purest integrity....
 He was generous without a spark of ostentation in his charity; he could not see suffering without relieving it."

 Oliver James Dickey, a member of the U.S. House of Representatives, said of Hiester: